ftenaf/docker-ci-tool-stack/README.md

+Forked from git@github.com:marcelbirkner/docker-ci-tool-stack.git, thanks so much.

+This minor modifications are just for having last version of Gitlab and postgress as well as some minor modifications for using environment variables to store passwords.
+TODO
+Change the CHANGE_ME text for references to environment variables inside every container if possible.

 # CI Tools Demo

 This GitHub repository contains Dockerfiles for running a set of Continuous Integration Tools with a single command.